ttb3ar/MD4IoT-Health-Check/README.md

 python MSP.py

 *Alternativley:*
-Would just upload the .exe but github has a 25mb upload limit:
+Would upload the .exe but github has a 25mb upload limit:
 run:
   pip install pyinstaller